and the real eternal art of real good circuit design.

 To my opinion he was the last person adding a new amplifier circuit topology to thermionic history.

-I cannot find any information about who invented the single ended (SE) amplifier, but for sure that was befor the push pull (PP) amplifier.
+I cannot find any information about who invented the single ended (SE) amplifier, but for sure that was before the push pull (PP) amplifier.
 In Telephony they build SE amplifiers without tubes (yes!) by putting a variable resistor microphone in series with a voltage source, and send the AC signal you get that way, to a step up transformer.
 This can give remarkable AC signal, and power gain from something simple like a carbon microphone.
 A distance of 3000km could be overcome without using tubes, which number is too optimistic because you had to shout into a horn microphone, and at the other end you can barely hear it.
 But they did it, and all without tubes.
-To deal with distortion, a man named W.W.Dean set up this microphone amplifier circuit in a PP configuration and was granted a patent in 1895.
+To deal with distortion of those tubeless amplifiers, a man named W.W.Dean set up a Push Pull configuration for a microphone amplifier, and was granted a patent in 1895.
 And then ever since, no new amplifier circuit was added until 1953, when Julius Futterman patented the OTL circuit, under the file number US2773136A.
 In fact it was the first, and only important circuit topology with electron tubes, patented ever.
 All the rest, before and after was nitty gritty.
 So all those little patents, which never changed the world of electronics design, are not mentioned here.

 What means OTL

 The word OTL means: Output Transformer Less.
 So, a tube amplifier without output transformer.
 After reading his patent, I thought is quite interesting to quote here, what Julius said himself was so nice about it.